Yudonggggg/Yd_moose/framework/doc/content/source/convergence/Convergence.md

 MOOSE, and the differences will vary by the problem.
 The code user must evaluate the behavior of their model to ensure that appropriate tolerances are being used.

+### Solver convergence criteria parameters

+Parameters for setting absolute convergence, relative convergence etc. are usually set in the `[Executioner]` block

 ## Example input syntax